 Buying construction equipment

-• The construction machinery must new and zero emission.
-It must be featured on the list of eligible equipment (view the Dutch-language list (pdf).
+• The construction machinery must be included in the list of eligible equipment (in Dutch).

-• If the equipment is electric powered, the power must be at least 8 kilowatts.
+• If the equipment is electrically powered, the power must be at least 8 kilowatts.
 The battery cannot contain lead.

-• You must use the equipment for a number of years.
+• You must use the equipment for at least 4 years.

-To apply for the SSEB Retrofit subsidy you must meet the conditions (in Dutch), among others:
+With the SSEB Retrofit subsidy (subsidie SSEB Retrofit, in Dutch) you can modify your construction equipment to reduce its emissions.
+To apply for this subsidy, you must meet the conditions (in Dutch), among others:

 • You need an agreement (not yet final) for the conversion before applying for the subsidy.